AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/new.md

 # Add a new image

-We will add the following image to the product with SKU `MJ03`.
+In this step, we will add the following image to the product with SKU `MJ03`.

 ![New Image](../../../_images/api-new-image.png)